nicetransition/Intrinsic-Ratio-for-SASS/README.md

-Intrinsic Ratio for LESS or Sass
+Intrinsic Ratio for Sass
 =================================

-A reusable helper-class to be used in a LESS or Sass project.
-Works in your browser of choice, including old IEs.
+A reusable helper-class to be used in your next project.

 ----